Dedicated IP Addresses: Do You Need One Or Not?

 Shared IP means that your domain is mapped to an address that is shared for all other domains on the same server.
 In shared hosting, we host all websites on one server mapped to one single IP address.
 Instead of having a unique IP address for every domain, you share one IP address with all of the accounts on your server.
 All of our shared hosting plans come with one shared IP address.

-It is important to note that just because your site is using a shared IP address, it doesn’t mean it is necessary to set on shared hosting.
-Shared hosting typically means you are sharing resources with other users on a server, which consequently could include an IP address, as well.
+It is important to note that because your site uses a shared IP address, it doesn’t mean it is on shared hosting.
+Shared hosting typically means you are sharing resources with other users on a server, which consequently could include an IP address.
 While a lot of times these go hand in hand, that’s not always the case.

 Finding your website’s IP address